 The Claddagh ring (pronounced “klahda”) enjoys a distinctive design.
-It features two hands (representing friendship) holding a heart (symbolizing love) and usually topped by a crown (loyalty).
+It features two hands (representing friendship) holding a heart (symbolizing love) and usually topped by a crown (loyalty) and can be worn as an engagement ring or wedding band.
 While the meaning is clear, the history of the Claddagh ring is clouded by a number of legends as to its origins.

 One legend surrounds a woman by the name of Margareth Joyce (from the Joyce clan).
 She is said to have married a Spanish merchant by the name of Domingo de Rona.
 She left her homeland and went with her husband to Spain, but he died and left her a large amount of money.
 The legend says she returned to Ireland and, in 1596, married the mayor of Galway (town where the ring originated), Oliver Ogffrench, and used the money she had inherited to build bridges in Connacht.
 As a reward for her charity, one day an eagle dropped the Claddagh ring in her lap.

 A second story is about a prince who fell in love with a commoner.
 In his effort to convince the girl's father that he truly loved the girl, and had no intentions of "using" her, he designed the Claddagh ring with the symbols representing love, friendship, and loyalty.
 He proposed with the ring, and when the father heard the explanation he gave the couple his blessing.